A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: The bivariate model

 We suppose that the two-dim Brownian $W=(W^X,W^Y)$ and the two-dim time change $\mathcal{T}=(\mathcal{T}^X,\mathcal{T}^Y)$ are independent.
 The requirements of section \ref{sectdef} on the marginal one-dim processes are satisfied and we can define $X$ and $Y$ as

 where the random time changes $I^X_t$ and $I^Y_t$ are defined as in (\ref{timechange}).
-This definition is motivated by the fact that very rarely the occurrence of a shock in one of the two indexes does not coincide with a peak in the volatility of the other.
-So it is reasonable to suppose that a part of the shock process is "common".
+This definition is motivated by the fact that in empirical data the occurrence of a shock in one of the two indices often coincides with a peak in the volatility of the other one, as we noticed in remark \ref{rs}.
+So it is reasonable to suppose that part of the shock process is "common".